 Walking

 I live in a city, although there are nature trails in and around Granada, I love to walk around the city centre.
 Taking in the historic buildings and watching people going about their daily life.
 Every single day I try to walk 11,000 steps (although most days I walk further.)
 I do know I´m lucky as I live in a place with low humidity and it rarely rains.
-If it does rain or get cold I still go on my walk anyway.
-It´s quite the novelty. (mad dogs and Englishmen).
+If it does rain or get cold I still go on my walk anyway as it´s quite a novelty.

 Some days I alternate walking through the park beside the river or change the route to head to a different part of the city.
 I may listen to music, podcasts or just walk.
 It depends on my mood.
 I´ll easily spend 90 minutes walking each day.